jsapolu99/jsapolu99.github.io/essays/smart-questions.md

 ## Bad Question
 #### “I’m new to coding sorry if its a dumb question.
-But how do I make it so it shows only the third option in an If Else ”
+But how do I make it so it shows only the third option in an If Else”

 This is undoubtedly a horrible question.
 Simply by reading the subject it is clear to the community that this person put no effort into figuring out their issue, before running to the forum to ask for help.
 Openly admitting his question is dumb, and expecting the community to have pity on him, and give him the answer.